-There are a few words in this report that can mean different things:
+There are also a few words in this report that can mean different things:

-- Case Manager can mean Support Coordinator or Service Coordinator - Service Plan can mean Individual Service Plan (ISP) or Individualized Program Plan (IPP) - Guardian can mean conservator

-When it's time to plan services, sometimes other people want to help.
-NCI asked families about the information they get to help plan services.
+- Case Manager can mean Support Coordinator or Service Coordinator - Service Plan can mean Individual Service Plan (ISP) or Individualized Program Plan (IPP) - Guardian can mean Conservator NCI asked families about the information they get to help plan services.
 Do you get enough information to help plan services for your family member?